 - The shapes are arranged in a pleasing manner.

-- There are many leading lines which take you through the painting.
+- There are many leading lines that take you through the painting.

 Some of the issues with this reference photo are: